-The result is far more thoroughly tested and justified government policies but also the much complained of long delays in and high costs of decision.
-A second result is the retreat of the judge as lay assessor of agency performance as the very records demanded by judges become far too technically complex for the judges to understand.
-Thus the very developments in administrative law designed to subject technocrats to democratic control have rearmed the technocracy.
-At best what is achieved is a kind of competition among technocrats, some in government and some employed by interest groups rather than the previous monopoly of the technical granted to government by the old judicial deference to administrative expertise.
-There may be some offsetting democratic pressure from alleged increased Presidential partisan influence on regulatory decisions, but, if so, it occurs not with the assistance of, but in the teeth of, an administrative law that requires agencies to pretend that their decisions are fully technically justified.
+The result is not only far more thoroughly tested and justified government policies, but also the much-complained-of long delays in and high costs of decision.
+A second result is the retreat of the judge as lay assessor of agency performance, as the very records demanded by judges become far too technically complex for judges themselves to understand.
+Thus, the very developments in administrative law designed to subject technocrats to democratic control have rearmed the technocracy.
+At best, what is achieved is a kind of competition among technocrats, some in government and some employed by interest groups, rather than the previous monopoly of technical data granted to government by that old judicial deference to administrative expertise.
+There might be some offsetting democratic pressure from allegedly increased Presidential partisan influence on regulatory decisions, but if so, it occurs not with the assistance of but in the teeth of an administrative law that requires agencies to pretend that their decisions are fully technically justified.

-In the E.U. comparable dynamics of judicial demands for transparency, participation and full justification may be emerging,4 but the far more obvious trend has been an attempt to recruit technocratic legitimacy for government regulation as a substitute for democratic legitimacy.5 The Council is the general law maker for the Union.
+In the E.U., comparable dynamics of judicial demands for transparency, participation, and full justification may be emerging, but the far more prevalent trend has been an attempt to recruit technocratic legitimacy for government regulation as a substitute for democratic legitimacy.
+The Council is the general lawmaking body for the Union.
 It is not directly elected.
-Its members are delegates, typically cabinet members, of the member states.
-Given the parliamentary form of all those states, such delegates are indirectly democratic in that they are members of and sent by the elected governments of the member states.
-Further democratic elements are that voting on the Council on most questions reflects population with the delegates of more populous states casting more votes and the increasing role of the directly elected Parliament in the law making process.
-Yet for a variety of reasons, most notably the only incipient development of Union-wide political parties, the E.U. itself enjoys a far less democratic law making process than do each of its member states.
+Its members are delegates, typically cabinet members, of the Member States.
+Given the parliamentary form of all those states, such delegates are indirectly democratic in that they are members of and sent by the elected governments of the Member States.
+A further democratic element is that voting in the Council on most questions reflects more populous states, whose delegates cast more votes.
+The